BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/mathematica-install.md

 ---
-layout: default
+layout: page
-title: Black Hole Perturbation Toolkit
+title: Installing Mathematica Packages
 ---

-# Installing Mathematica Packages
+{% include head.html %}

 If you are a regular user we recommend that you install the Toolkit Mathematica packages via the Paclet server.
 The instructions for doing this are given immediately below.
 If you are a developer see the [Mathematica developer instructions](mathematica-dev-install).